13 days, 12 nights – Northwest & Halong Bay 13 days on bike.

 Day 11: Hanoi – Bai Chay – Halong Bay. ~170 km, ~4 h.

 In fact, the road from Hanoi to Bai Chay (former name of the present Halong city) is easy and sealed all the way.
-Then promenade along the coast in Halong City.
+Then, we promenade along the coast in Halong City.
 A junk is waiting for us to cruise in Halong Bay.
 Lunch with seafood on the boat.
 Boating to Thien Cung cave, fishing village and then through myriads of limestone to Ba Trai Dao (Three Peach Fruit Islet).
 Finally, swim and sleep here.

 Day 12: Halong Bay – Cat Ba.
 Boating.

 Cruise to Cat Ba.
 In reality, Cat Ba is the far end of Halong Bay.
 In general, Cat Ba still live from the resource that the sea offers.
 However, the tourism is developed and of high quality.
-The Cat Ba Bay is a condensed of Halong Bay, its labyrinth of limestone so dense that it is difficult to imagine we are on the sea.
+The Cat Ba Bay is a condensed of Halong Bay, its labyrinth of limestone so dense that it is difficult to imagine we are in the sea.

 Last but not least, Monkey Island (Cat Dua Islet) was totally ignored by mass tourism when we propose to stop there.
-It has got nothing special beside the fact that there is nobody except monkeys and one family who takes care of their security.
+It has got nothing special besides the fact that there is nobody except monkeys and one family who takes care of their security.

 Arrive in Cat Ba and check in Princes Hotel.
 Take a little boat (sampan) to the floating restaurant for dinner.